iamcaleberic/semi-task/README.md

 ## Notes
 - For docker compose .env file supplies the password used to intiate the root and app databases
 - For minikube-terraform the random provider is used to create the passwords, then handled by the helm provider
+- Helm charts are at /charts one for the application and for the database

 ## Potential Improvements
 - Support replication for mongodb.
+- Retry logic on app db connect and ping
+- Terraform hard-coded contexts and config paths